How to Train Your MAML to Excel in Few-Shot Classification: Additional Explanations of Our Studied Methods

 \section{Additional Explanations of Our Studied Methods}

-We provide some more explanations on the ensemble and forced permutation invariance methods introduced in \autoref{s_pi_test}.
-For the ensemble method, give a few-shot task, we can permute $\{\vw_c\}_{c=1}^N$ to pair them differently with such a task.
-We can then perform different inner loop optimization to obtain a set of five-class classifiers that we can perform ensemble.
-In the main text, we average the posterior probabilities of these five-class classifiers to make the final predictions.
+We provide some more explanations on the ensemble and forced permutation-invariant methods introduced in \autoref{s_pi_test}.
+For the ensemble method, given a few-shot task, we can permute $\{\vw_c\}_{c=1}^N$ to pair them differently with such a task.
+We can then perform different inner loop optimizations to obtain a set of five-way classifiers that we can perform ensemble upon.
+In the main text, we average the posterior probabilities of these five-way classifiers to make the final predictions.

 Since the permutation affects the meta-training phase as well, we can interpret the meta-training phase as follows.
 Ever time we sample a few-shot task $\sT = (\sS, \sQ)$, we also sample a permutation $\pi: [N]\mapsto[N]$ to re-label the classes.
 (We note that, this is implicitly done when few-shot tasks are sampled.)
 We then take $\sT_\pi = (\sS_\pi, \sQ_\pi)$ to optimize $\vtheta$ in the inner loop.
 That is, in meta-training, the objective function in \autoref{eq:maml_obj} can indeed be re-written as